 For 41 years, Jerome worked in the securities industry, 35 of them in a variety of positions for Morgan Stanley Smith Barney and its predecessor firms, retiring in December 2011 as a Managing Director and Chief Administrative Officer for the firm's client facing products and services.

-Page 2 of 2 - In addition to his other responsibilities, for nearly a decade he headed the firm's program to honor the living recipients of the Medal of Honor.
+In addition to his other responsibilities, for nearly a decade he headed the firm's program to honor the living recipients of the Medal of Honor.

 Working with the Medal of Honor Foundation and the Medal of Honor Society, he oversaw the coordination of, and hosted, events nationwide honoring many of those awarded our nation's highest military honor for valor.